Monsterwolf

 Monsterwolf is a 2010 Syfy original television film directed by Todor Chapkanov and stars Leonor Varela, Robert Picardo, and Marc Macaulay.
+An oil rig crew drills in a Louisiana community where they awaken an ancient and terrifying wolf-like beast sworn to protect the ecological balance of its environment - and kill anyone who threatens it.
 The film was part of Syfy's 31 Days of Halloween 2010 and premiered on Syfy October 9, 2010.